 The resource has four different versions of this banner, as well as two banners for welcoming in the new year!

 2) Winter Writing and Decor

 This is an activity that we may use before and/or after the break.
-I work in a very culturally diverse district, which I love.
 I am always looking for ways to motivate students to bring their OWN cultures into our classroom so that we can compare and make cross-cultural connections.
 With this resource, students from all backgrounds can choose the banner that best fits their family winter holiday traditions.
 My colleague’s Spanish 4 students will use the “Mis aspiraciones para el año nuevo” to fit in with their goal-setting unit!
 After we are done, I will hang these on the window next to our Feliz Navidad banner!